praekeltfoundation/rp-documentation/README.md

 By default this compose file will pull the latest image from `praekeltfoundation/rapidpro` Docker Hub repo but this can be overridden by setting the image name in the `RAPIDPRO_IMAGE` envvar.

-Note: If you are having troubling getting the containers network access to the PostgreSQL and Redis servers running on the host, you can bind an IP address as an alias to localhost and make sure that both PostgreSQL and Redis accept connections on that address (or all addresses).
+**Note**: If you are having troubling getting the containers network access to the PostgreSQL and Redis servers running on the host, you can bind an IP address as an alias to localhost and make sure that both PostgreSQL and Redis accept connections on that address (or all addresses).

 On a Mac: